lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

         ├── img_0000.png
         └── img_0001.png
 ```
+## Metrics
+- Accuracy will be measured using the Accuracy.py script.
+In this script we make a NclassxNclass Confusion matrix out of the inputted segmentation map and ground truth.
+This confusion matrix is used to calculate the dice coefficient using the formula:

+- Speed will be measured based upon the average execution time of solution.pyz.

 ## Execution
 In order to run the evaluation script we will be running use `./evaluation.bash` this will produce an output file with the scoring metrics.

-In order to only test individual images one can run: `python3.6 main.py -i /path/to/segmentedimage -o /path/to/groundtruth`
+In order to only test the dice coefficient of individual images one can run:
+`python3.6 main.py -i /path/to/segmentedimage -g /path/to/groundtruth`